arcolinux/arcolinux-spices/README.md

 # ArcoLinux Spices

-# To do
+# Purpose

 - add ArcoLinux packages to Arch Linux

 - add key to Arch Linux

-- add packages used in bashrc
+- add packages used in bashrc to Arch Linux